-The following GASB pronouncements, which may have a future impact on the Water Authority, have been issued, but are not yet effective, at June 30, 2021.
+The following GASB pronouncements, which may have a future impact on the Water Authority, have been issued, but are not yet effective, at June 30, 2022.

-- GASB Statement No. 91, Conduit Debt Obligations - GASB Statement No. 92, Omnibus 2020 - GASB Statement No. 93, Replacement of Interbank Offered Rates - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - GASB Statement No. 96, Subscription-Based Information Technology Arrangements - GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32
+- GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - GASB Statement No. 96, Subscription-Based Information Technology Arrangements - GASB Statement No. 100, Accounting Changes and Error Corrections - GASB Statement No. 101, Compensated Absences